tradle/why-hypercore/FAQ.md

 ### What is the USP (Unique Selling Proposition) of Hypercore?

-Hypercore is Open Source, it is not selling, but it is offering itself to developers.
+Hypercore is Open Source, it is not selling :-), but it is offering itself to developers.
 So what is it that is absolutely unique about it?
-It is P2P, but we saw other P2P technologies, BitTorrent and Bitcoin.
+Hypercore is P2P technology, but we saw other P2P technologies, BitTorrent and Bitcoin.
+What is unique about Hypercore?

 #### Streaming